An overview of job planning

 Additional responsibilities are duties carried out on behalf of the employer or another relevant body and which are beyond the normal range of SPAs.

-External duties are not done directly for your NHS employer.
+External duties are not done directly for your NHS employer but are also vital to the functioning of the health systems across the UK.

 In 2012, Chief Medical Officers across the UK wrote to NHS employers to urge them to support doctors in undertaking external duties that are of benefit to the wider healthcare system.
 Read the letter.